-Now known as The Humbler, the album features an accidentally taped mind-blowing sound-check jam by Danny and future Stevie Ray Vaughan & Double Trouble bassist Shannon Ford.
+Now known as The Humbler, the album features an accidentally taped mind-blowing sound-check jam by Danny and future Stevie Ray Vaughan & Double Trouble bassist Tommy Shannon.
 Robert Gordon was the star of the show, and he ran a tight ship.
 But on that Berkeley date he set his guitarist loose in the audience.
 Even by Gatton’s self-imposed high standards, this is breathtaking work.

 Such was Gatton’s impact that high praise arrived from even the most unexpected of quarters.
 In 1989, Steve Vai lorded over the electric guitar’s brave new world.
 He’d made his bones with Frank Zappa, impressed via high-profile stints with Alcatraz and David Lee Roth, not to mention John Lydon’s PiL.

 Okay, that year he ‘phoned in’ his collaboration with Whitesnake on Slip Of The Tongue, but by 1990 he released his career defining Passion & Warfare album.
 The point is, Steve Vai is about as far away from Danny Gatton in style and approach as it is possible to find – if Gatton was a 50s Ford, Vai was a flying saucer.